 7. Groundhog

 Just about everyone in Pennsylvania is familiar with Punxsutawney Phil.
 This groundhog vigilantly predicts whether winter will hit us for six more weeks or we will be blessed with an early spring.
-He’s not the only one, and groundhogs, or woodchucks, can be a little bit of a nuisance if found in your yard.
+He’s not the only one, and groundhogs, also called woodchucks, can be a little bit of a nuisance if found in your yard.

 8. Porcupines